winlibs/nghttp2/doc/nghttpx.1.rst

     frequently.
 If  "dns"  is given,  name  resolution  of backend   host   name   at  start   up,   or   reloading configuration is skipped.

+    If "redirect-if-not-tls" parameter  is used, the matched backend  requires   that  frontend  connection   is  TLS encrypted.
+If it isn't, nghttpx responds to the request with 308  status code, and  https URI the  client should use instead  is included in Location  header field.
+The port number in  redirect URI is 443 by  default, and can be  changed using  :option:`--redirect-https-port` option.
+If at least one  backend has  "redirect-if-not-tls" parameter,
+    this feature is enabled  for all backend servers sharing the   same   <PATTERN>.
+It    is   advised   to   set "redirect-if-no-tls"    parameter   to    all   backends
+    explicitly if this feature is desired.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special